 Before I forget, I want to tell you about that sparkling wine that Kevin served us as soon as we arrived.
 One Hope is the name of the winery that produces this wonderful bubbly.
 The reason I want to tell you about it is twofold: both Debbie and I LOVED it and just kept saying to each other how lovely it was, not too dry and not too sweet, and the winery is dedicated to giving back through the sales of their wine.
 Not only is One Hope doing good for others, but just look at the impact that Terranea has made since they started serving this wine~

 The morning after we got back, Debbie called me to tell me she was tracking down where we can buy this wine ourselves, locally!
 Now there’s another reason to love it, besides the way it tastes!
-If you happen to see One Hope wines (which are made in collaboration with Rob Mondavi Jr.), please try a bottle and let me know what you think.
-We’ve only tasted the Brut sparkling wine, but we both can’t wait to try more.
+If you happen to try One Hope wine (which are made in collaboration with Rob Mondavi Jr.), please let me know what you think.
+We’ve only tasted the Brut sparkling wine, but we both can’t wait to try others.

 For more information about Terranea Resort and Spa visit this page, then follow them

 on social media to keep up with events and special offers.